Regulation Takes 2

 Okay.
 Put it in the bit barrel.

+Calendar wheel month make up.
 Calendar wheel month make

-yeah calendar wheel month make I write like Charlie Kelly reads great
+yeah calendar wheel month make i write like charlie kelly reads great

-okay so my final take my second take of the episode I'm so excited to be able to get to this is a take that Andrew actually put into my brain about 18 minutes ago so it may not be the the most thought out take in the world I apologize I'm kind of writing this in real time.
+uh okay so my final take my second take of the episode i'm so excited to be able to get to this is a take that andrew actually put into my brain about 18 minutes ago so it may not be the the most thought out take in the world.

 So bear with me.
 But,

-I'm trying to come up with takes that improve the quality of humanity, improve the quality of the world.
-Like with my first take, there was a lot of division, at least in my country,
+you know, earlier, I'm trying to, I'm trying to come up with takes that improve the quality of humanity, improve the quality of the world.

 America, United States of America, not feeling so united right now.
 And maybe if we were all feeling a little more purple, maybe we would, right?